 Community Health, BS & Epidemiology, MPH

-for the degrees of Bachelor of Science Major in Community Health and Master of Public Health in Epidemiology
+for the degrees of Bachelor of Science in Community Health and Master of Public Health in Epidemiology

 A 5 year BS MPH joint degree program is available for students majoring in Community Health, I-Health, or Kinesiology.
 Students apply for the program in the latter part of their third year (junior year) of study.
 Students accepted into the BS MPH joint degree program take 12 credit hours of coursework in their senior year that apply to both BS and MPH degrees.
 In the 5th year of study, students complete the remaining requirements for the MPH degree, and graduate simultaneously with both BS and MPH degrees.
 A summary of the requirements for the MPH degree is provided here.
 The requirements are explained in more detail on the MPH program website.